CoSMoMVPA/CoSMoMVPA/doc/source/ex_classify_svm.rst

 Wrapper for two classes
 +++++++++++++++++++++++

+*Notes*:

-*Note*: this exercise requires the Matlab statistics toolbox.
+- this exercise is based on Matlab's SVM, and requires the Matlab statistics or bioinfo toolbox.
+- an alternative is using libsvm (using :ref:`cosmo_classify_libsvm`).
+- to use either SVM (whichever is present), you can use :ref:`cosmo_classify_svm`.

 Matlab_ has an implementation of a support vector machine classifier that supports two classes.
 Its implementation uses two functions: ``svmtrain`` and ``svmclassify``.
 Have a look at these functions' signatures (``help svmtrain`` and ``help svmclassify``) and then write a wrapper that will have the same function signature as our